Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of expterm.dat for TransTermHP.
 Default is /usr/local/bin/expterm.dat
       --rnafold_path RNAFOLD_PATH
-                            Path of "RNAfold" of Vienna package.
+                            Path of RNAfold of Vienna package.
       --srna_files SRNA_FILES [SRNA_FILES ...], -sr SRNA_FILES [SRNA_FILES ...]
                             Paths of sRNA gff files if sRNA information need to be considered as well.